zowe/docs-site/docs/user-guide/systemrequirements-zosmf.md

 **Note:** In z/OS V2.3, the base element z/OSMF is started by default at system initial program load (IPL).
 Therefore, z/OSMF is available for use as soon as you set up the system.
 If you prefer not to start z/OSMF automatically, disable the autostart function by checking for `START` commands for the z/OSMF started procedures in the _COMMNDxx parmlib_ member.

    The z/OS Operator Consoles task is new in Version 2.3.
-Applications that depend on access to the operator console such as Zowe CLI's RestConsoles API require Version 2.3.
+Applications that depend on access to the operator console such as Zowe&trade; CLI's RestConsoles API require Version 2.3.

 3. Verify that the z/OSMF server and angel processes are running.
 From the command line, issue the following command: